ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## check_query_single_value_result {#check_query_single_value_result}

-For `MergeTree` family engines defines the level of detail for the [CHECK TABLE](../../sql-reference/statements/check-table.md#checking-mergetree-tables) query result.
+Defines the level of detail for the [CHECK TABLE](../../sql-reference/statements/check-table.md#checking-mergetree-tables) query result for `MergeTree` family engines .

 Possible values:

--   0 — the `CHECK TABLE` query shows a check status for every individual data part of a table.
+-   0 — the query shows a check status for every individual data part of a table.
--   1 — the `CHECK TABLE` query shows the general table check status.
+-   1 — the query shows the general table check status.

 Default value: `0`.